yunpengn/BubbleHero/README.md

         - When I drag and release on a location of the screen that is not at least slighlt higher than the position of the bubble launcher, I expect the input is rejected and nothing will happen.
         - When I already have a shooted bubble travelling (collision not happened yet), I expect the input is rejected and nothing will happen.
         - Otherwise, I expect the bubble is launched in the direction towards the point of the single-tap gesture.
+        - I expect only basic color type bubbles to be launched.
+        - I expect both snapping bubbles and non-snapping bubbles to be launched, of which the latter has a much lower probability.
     - Test the movement of a bubble
         - When a bubble has been launched (shooted) successfully, I expect the travelling speed to be a positive constant.
 I also expect the bubble travels in a staight line (as long as no collision with screen edge or other bubbles happen).
         - When a bubble is falling down, I expect it to be a free falling process (without the effect of air resistance), i.e., its acceleration is a positive constant.
 Visually, the velocity should increase (although human eyes may not be able to observe the change).
 I also expect the falling down in straight downward direction.